Stellar nucleosynthesis in the era of large surveys: S-process polluted binaries in GALAH DR4: S-process-rich stars in GALAH DR4

-\Ana{If we relax our thresholds, use [s/Fe]~>~0.25 and remove the individual thresholds set on each element, we find almost 4000 candidates, representing 2.4\% of the \textit{heavy-metal catalogue}.
-However, as clearly stated above, we are not looking for a complete sample but a pure one, and relaxing the thresholds would lead to many impostors in the final sample.
-Finally, with our original thresholds, if we focus on the metal-poor area of our metalicity range, below the Ba-star regime, we find that $\sim$3\% of the \textit{heavy-metal catalogue} are s-rich.} The full GALAH DR4 table for this subset of stars will be made available as supplementary material.
+\Ana{If we were to relax our thresholds, use [s/Fe]~>~0.25, and remove the individual thresholds set on each element, we would find more than 5300 candidates, representing 3.3\% of the “heavy-metal catalogue”.
+However, as clearly stated above, we did not aim for a complete but for a pure sample, and relaxing the thresholds would lead to many impostors in the final sample.
+Finally, with our original thresholds, when we focus on the metal-poor area of our metalicity range, that is, below the Ba-star regime, we find that $\sim$3\% of the “heavy-metal catalogue” are s rich.} The full GALAH DR4 table for this subset of stars will be made available as supplementary material.

-Figure~\ref{fig:s-rich} shows this new sample on the Kiel diagram (\logg\ vs. \Teff; left), on a [Fe/H]-\Teff diagram and on the [s/Fe]-[Fe/H] plane.
+Figure~\ref{fig:s-rich} shows this new sample in the Kiel diagram (\logg\ vs. \Teff; left), in a [Fe/H]-\Teff diagram, and in the [s/Fe]-[Fe/H] plane.
 Two interesting features deserve to be highlighted from these plots.
-The first one is the lack of s-rich stars among cool stars (most of them have \Teff\ > 4000~K), which is a product of our abundance quality cuts. \Ana{Note that we removed a few molecule-dominated targets from our HR sample, but we did not apply any temperature threshold to the GALAH data.
-As discussed by \cite{2025Buder}, even though GALAH DR4 can model some molecular features and infer C and N abundances from these, other atomic abundances are not reliable anymore when molecules begin to dominate the spectra.
-This means that by imposing good quality flags on four chemical elements, we reduce the chances to find molecule dominated s-rich stars.
+The first feature is the lack of s-rich stars among cool stars (most of them have \Teff\ > 4000~K), which is a product of our abundance quality cuts. \Ana{We removed a few molecule-dominated targets from our HR sample, but we did not apply any temperature threshold to the GALAH data.
+As discussed by \cite{2025Buder}, even though GALAH DR4 can model some molecular features and infer C and N abundances from these, other atomic abundances are no longer reliable when molecules begin to dominate the spectra.
+This means that by imposing good-quality flags on four chemical elements, we reduced the chances to find molecule-dominated s-rich stars.
 The second feature is the lack of s-rich stars with super-solar metallicities.
 This is likely caused by the combinations of a physical effect and an observational bias.
-The s-process of nucleosynthesis is less efficient inside AGB stars with super-solar metallicities \citep[e.g.][]{Karakas14}, and not many s-process polluted stars have been characterised in this area of the parameter space.
-Additionally, at high metallicities, several s-elements are already enhanced due to the chemical evolution of the Galaxy and many spectral lines are intrinsically stronger and even saturated, which makes abundance determination, especially with automatic methods, more challenging.}
+The nucleosynthesis s-process is less efficient inside AGB stars with super-solar metallicities \citep[e.g.][]{Karakas14}, and not many s-process-polluted stars have been characterised in this area of the parameter space.
+Additionally, at high metallicities, several s-elements are already enhanced due to the chemical evolution of the Galaxy, and many spectral lines are intrinsically stronger and even saturated, which makes an abundance determination, especially with automatic methods, more challenging.}